 Many industry experts recommend you do not attempt to remove snow from solar panels.
 Even with a roof rake, doing so may void your solar panel warranty, or worse, you could hurt yourself.

 If you are in the Mid-Atlantic or other regions where heavy snowfalls of two feet or more are uncommon, cleaning snow off your panels is rarely a good idea.
-If you have just a dusting, photons can still penetrate down to the panels and they’ll continue to produce electricity.
-If you get a substantial amount of snow, it’s rare that snow will cover solar arrays for long before it melts.
+If you have just a dusting, photons can still penetrate down to the panels and continue producing electricity.
+If you get a substantial amount of snow, it’s rare for snow to cover solar arrays long before it melts.